NDevTK/HEXHide/README.md

 # HEXHide
-Store data in images using hex (No idea why I made this) Printable steganography!!!
+Store data in images using hex (No idea why I made this)... printable steganography!!! for python3 !!!
-Please use python3